lgrammer/annexcss/README.md

 ```

 All AnnexCSS classes are prefixed with an @ symbol.
-This library was originally compiled using a custom animate.css build so you may see similar classes to the popular library.
+This library was originally compiled using a custom animate.css build so you may take notice of simliar base class names.
+Many of the "uncommon" classes were removed to simplify the class set and reduce framework build times as much as possible.
+Using the animate.css package to compile was just a method to prefix and quickly iterate on commonly used CSS animation techniques for an accompanying JS framework.

-The major difference - AnnexCSS wraps all elements instead of individually applying base animation properties as needed.
-Seeing as hundreds of animations aren't typically needed in any given website and modern browsers override/remove unneeded styling performance hits using this method are entirely negligible.
+Originally I wanted to use animate.css itself or a fork of the project, but that project is a bit older now and had unneeded overhead.
+The current recent versions of Next.js (>9.5.0) makes the animate.css postcss scripts redundant.

+There is one major core difference as well - AnnexCSS wraps all elements with required properties instead of individually applying them in a general class alongside animation classes.
+This allows for cleaner markup alongside the smaller build size.
+Instead of animate__animated animate__fadeIn, you just need @fadeIn etc.

 |                   |                    |                     |                      |
 | ----------------- | ------------------ | ------------------- | -------------------- |